google/iosched/doc/FCM.md

 3. how to notify all of the user's devices when a change happens on their schedule
 4. how to ensure users can't abuse the system sending GCM messages to devices that are not theirs

-Items 1) and 2) are solved by using Firebase Realtime Database, where users could only read-write their own data.
-For items 3) and 4) we used a randomly generated UUID, which we call GCM key.
-Each user has their own unique GCM key.
+Items 1) and 2) are solved by using Cloud Datastore and Cloud Endpoints, where users could only read-write their own data.
+For items 3) and 4) we used a randomly generated UUID, which we call user ID.
+Each user has their own unique user ID.
-This key is stored in the Firebase database, along with information about sessions that were added to a user's schedule, the videos watched by the user, and information about sessions for which the user provided feedback.
+This key is stored in the Cloud Datastore, along with information about sessions that were added to a user's schedule, the videos watched by the user, and information about sessions for which the user provided feedback.

 If you look at `AccountUtils`, you will see how this process works.
-We first generate a random key locally; the first time we try to sync with Firebase, we determine if there's already a key there.
-If there is, the existing key overrides the local key.
+We first generate a random key locally; the first time we try to sync Cloud Datastore, Then later when the user signs in we replace it with the user's ID.

 Note that the app also sends a sync_user message to the server when the user changes their schedule!
 This is done to cause a sync on all other user's devices, so they can reflect that latest change as soon as possible.

-## How to send a GCM message
+## How to send a FCM message

-If you've set up your GCM server and enabled GCM on IOSched, you should be able to push GCM messages to all your users.
-To do so, you have to make an HTTP POST request to your GCM server (that is, your App Engine app that's running the [gcm-server/](../server) code).
+If you've set up your FCM server and enabled FCM on IOSched, you should be able to push FCM messages to all your users.
+To do so, you have to make an HTTP POST request to your FCM server (that is, your App Engine app that's running the [gcm-server/](../server) code).

 Here is a sample POST request:

-    POST /send/global/sync_schedule HTTP/1.1
+    POST /ping/sessions HTTP/1.1
     Host: your-app.appspot.com
-    Authorization: key=$ADMINKEY
+    Authorization: bearer <your-bearer-token>
     Content-Type: application/octet-stream
     Content-Length: 22

     {"sync_jitter":600000}

 This would send the "sync_schedule" command to all users.
-(replace $ADMINKEY by the admin key you configured in the GCM server's AuthHelper.java class!)

-To make this POST request, you can use one of the many command-line HTTP utilities such as curl, or use openssl directly.
-An example:

-    $ cat <<END | openssl s_client -connect your-app.appspot.com:443
-    POST /send/global/sync_schedule HTTP/1.1
-    Host: your-app.appspot.com
-    Authorization: key=$ADMINKEY
-    Content-Type: application/octet-stream
-    Content-Length: 22

-    {"sync_jitter":600000}
-    END
+Use the generated Endpoints client lib to make this call simple.

+    PingServiceManager.INSTANCE.ping.sendSessionDataSync();

+Note that if you make changes to the FcmSendEndpoint you will have to update the ping jar.
+The ping jar is stored in [server](../server/libs/rpc-ping.jar).

+### Update the ping jar

+1. Set the output directory for Cloud Endpoints client library jars.
+Uncomment the clientLibJarOut parameter in the server's `build.gradle` file and update the output path to the directory where you wan the client libraries to be put.

+2. Generate the Cloud Endpoints client library jars.

+        ./gradlew :server:appengineEndpointsExportClientLibs

+4. Copy the ping jar from the directory you specified above into the server's `libs` directory.

+5. Update the server's `build.gradle` dependency to the new name (if changed) of the ping jar.